MonochromeCMS/Monochrome/README.md

 Once those requirements are fulfilled you need to set up your [.env](#environment-settings) and simply run `make install`, and the different services will be launched.

-## docker-compose files
+## Flavors
-Four different "environments" are available:
+Two different "flavors" are available:
-* `production` Includes PWA support, HTTPS (requires a domain name and to be the only web server on the machine), and optimisations, the one you most likely want. `make install compose_file=docker-compose.prod.yml`
+* `caddy` Includes PWA support, HTTPS (requires a domain name and to be the only web server on the machine), and optimisations, the one you most likely want. `make flavor=caddy install`
-* `production-nginx` Same as production but without the HTTPS, in case you have other web servers and have a reverse proxy or want to handle the HTTPS yourself (ex. intranet). `make install compose_file=docker-compose.nginx.yml`
+* `nginx` Same as production but without the HTTPS, in case you have other web servers and have a reverse proxy or want to handle the HTTPS yourself (ex. intranet). `make flavor=nginx install`
-* `development` Only use this one for development or a quick preview.
-Optimised for development, allows for hot reload and faster builds but skips optimisations: `make install`
-* `testing` Used to perform the tests, more info on [Testing](#testing)

 ## Environment settings
 Monochrome uses a `.env` file to take your settings,